 Most students will have been introduced to these same symbols in earlier IE Writing classes.
+Please use them to help teachers are different levels of the program.
 We are trying to standardize them for the whole IE Program.

 Each symbol identifies a writing error common to Japanese students and the handout includes a sentence with the error in it.
 Before returning your students' papers, you might go over the error types and have students individually try correcting them, one by one.
 Afterward, students might compare their answers in pairs.
 Later, the teacher reviews the answers on the blackboard or OHC.